nedap/archie/README.md

 ### Serializing

 Archetype models can be serialized to ADL thanks the the serializer written by @markopi64.
+This is not yet included in the 0.1.1 release, but is in the master and will be included in a release soon.
 To use:

 ```java
 String serialized = ADLArchetypeSerializer.serialize(archetype);